JintongHe/JintongHe/README.md

 📍 *Feng Bian Technology Co., Ltd. | Oct 2021 – Jan 2022*

 **Overview:**
-To enhance marketing efficiency and business outcomes, I conducted a comprehensive data analysis project aimed at refining advertising strategies.
+To enhance marketing efficiency and business outcomes, I conducted a comprehensive data analysis project aimed at refining advertising strategies for promoting beginner-friendly Python courses.
 The goal was to translate customer insights into actionable recommendations, ultimately increasing **overall profitability by 8%**.

 **Technologies:** Pandas · SQL · Seaborn · Matplotlib

 **My Contributions:**
-- **Data Cleaning & Analysis:** Processed and analyzed survey responses from over **10,000 customers**, identifying key behavioral trends and demographic patterns.
+- **Data Cleaning & Analysis:** Processed and analyzed survey responses from over **10,000 customers** using Pandas and SQL, identifying key behavioral trends and demographic patterns
-- **Insight Communication:** Designed and presented interactive **data visualizations** that guided advertising decision-making across departments.
+- **Insight Communication:** Designed and presented interactive **data visualizations** using Matplotlib and Seaborn that guided advertising decision-making across departments
-- **Business Impact:** Recommended strategy adjustments that contributed to a measurable increase in campaign ROI and customer engagement.
+- **Business Impact:** Recommended strategy adjustments that contributed to a measurable increase in campaign ROI and customer engagement